jon-hanson/parsecj/README.md

 which describes a monadic parsing framework implemented in Haskell.

 The parser features include:
-* Composable parser combinators allow parsers to be constructed directly from grammars.
+* Composable parser combinators which allow parsers to be constructed directly from grammars.
 * Informative error messages in the event of parse failures.
-* Thread-safe due to immutable parsers and inout states.
+* Thread-safe due to immutable parsers and input states.
-* The combinator approach closely with Parsec, itsHaskell counterpart, allowing grammars written for Parsec to be translated into equivalent grammars for ParsecJ.
+* A combinator approach which mirrors that of Parsec, its Haskell counterpart, allowing grammars written for Parsec to be translated into equivalent grammars for ParsecJ.

 ## Parser Combinators